DennisMorenoMax/cs540-project/README.md

 # Convert shapefile into data on PGadmin:

 Use the get_load_gis.bat file to run and convert the shapefile into data.
-The respective procedure on how to do it is explained on the how_to_load_shapefiles_to_pgadmin_as_numerical_data.txt file.
+The respective procedure on how to do this step by step is explained on the how_to_load_shapefiles_to_pgadmin_as_numerical_data.txt file.

 # Computational Statistics